San Michele Arcangelo, Perugia

 San Michele Arcangelo, also known as Sant'Angelo, is a paleo-Christian temple in the city of Perugia in Umbria.
 The circular building dates to the 5th to 6th century, and incorporates corinthian capped columns from a prior pagan temple.
 It is dedicated to the Archangel Michael, whose churches were often located in elevated spots.
 The small round church is also often called Tempio or Tempietto, and is located in the neighborhood Borgo Sant'Angelo, near the ancient northern gate (Porta Sant'Angelo) of the city.

-The structure of the church has been altered across the centuries; in 1479, it was converted into a small fort.
-A major restoration occurred in 1948 that revealed ancient frescoes and sealed windows.
-The architecture is an early Romanesque with Byzantine influences in the chapel placement, but the circular temple is something seen in other ancient churches in central Italy, including the church of Sant'Ercolano and of San Giovanni Rotondo in Perugia.
-It recalls the church of Santo Stefano Rotondo (460-480) in Rome.
+The structure of the church has undergone various alterations over the centuries.
+In 1479, it was converted into a small fort.
+A major restoration in 1948 uncovered ancient frescoes and previously sealed windows.
+Architecturally, the building reflects early Romanesque style with Byzantine influences, particularly in the layout of the chapels.
+The circular plan, however, is a feature shared with other ancient churches in central Italy, such as Sant'Ercolano and San Giovanni Rotondo in Perugia.
+The design also recalls that of Santo Stefano Rotondo (c.
+460–480) in Rome.